ryedin/site/_deployment/load-balancers.md

 ```

 <div class="block-callout block-show-callout type-info" markdown="1">
-**Note: Convox creates only one load balancer per service.** If you specify both internal (exposed) and external (published) ports, only an internal load balancer will be created.
-If you specify multiple ports, only the first will be used.
+**Note: Convox creates only one load balancer per service.** If you specify both internal and external ports, only an internal load balancer will be created.
+This is due to the fact that while an ELB can have listeners on multiple ports, an ELB itself can only be either internal or external.
 </div>

 #### Balancer Protocol